ros2/buildfarm_perf_tests/README.md

    - You should be able to click one of those points to jump to the aforementioned PNG plot that produced that aggregated point.
 ![](img/agregate_latency.png)

-  ***Note: the graphs presented below are for demonstration purposes only.
+  ***Note: the graphs presented here are for demonstration purposes only.
 The data in the graphs are not meant to be accurate or current.***

 ![](img/size.png)

-  ***Note: the graphs presented below are for demonstration purposes only.
+  ***Note: the graphs presented here are for demonstration purposes only.
 The data in the graphs are not meant to be accurate or current.***

 ![](img/cpu.png)

-  ***Note: the graphs presented below are for demonstration purposes only.
+  ***Note: the graphs presented here are for demonstration purposes only.
 The data in the graphs are not meant to be accurate or current.***

 ![](img/lost_packets.png)

-  ***Note: the graphs presented below are for demonstration purposes only.
+  ***Note: the graphs presented here are for demonstration purposes only.
 The data in the graphs are not meant to be accurate or current.***

 ![](img/received_packets.png)

-  ***Note: the graphs presented below are for demonstration purposes only.
+  ***Note: the graphs presented here are for demonstration purposes only.
 The data in the graphs are not meant to be accurate or current.***

 ![](img/sent_packets.png)

-  ***Note: the graphs presented below are for demonstration purposes only.
+  ***Note: the graphs presented here are for demonstration purposes only.
 The data in the graphs are not meant to be accurate or current.***

 ## System metrics collector tool